 The drive home was fairly uneventful -- we ate our packed sandwiches on the road (no need to stop).
 At around 3 we picked up the Patriots/Broncos game, which was exciting but a bit depressing (not the happiest of games for a car full of Pats fans, oh well).
 Made it back home by around 4:30, which wasn't too bad.

 All in all, it was a terrific trip... fantastic skiing conditions, nice huts with the proper amenities and very good food -- huzzah.
-Next time hopefully I will be able to convince Amy and Lydia to come along as well.
+Next time hopefully I will be able to convince Amy and Oscar to come along as well.

 No comments: